-- 17.1 If a general disturbance makes orderly business impossible, the Chair may: - adjourn the meeting for as long as the Chair considers necessary; and/or

-- call for any part of the meeting room open to the public, to be cleared, if the disturbance is in that part. - 17.2 If a member of the public interrupts proceedings, the Chair shall warn the person concerned.
-If they continue to interrupt, the Chair may order them to be removed from the meeting room. - 17.3 If the Chair considers at any meeting that a Member is behaving improperly or offensively, or is deliberately obstructing business, the Chair may move that the Member should not be heard further.
-If seconded, the motion shall be voted upon without discussion. - 17.4 If the Member continues to behave in the same way, the Chair may: - adjourn the meeting for a specified period; and/or - move that the Member leaves the meeting (if seconded such a motion will be voted on without discussion).
+- (a) adjourn the meeting for as long as the Chair considers necessary; and/or - (b) call for any part of the meeting room open to the public, to be cleared, if the disturbance is in that part. - 17.3 If a member of the public interrupts proceedings, the Chair shall warn the person concerned.
+If they continue to interrupt, the Chair may order them to be removed from the meeting room. - 17.4 If the Chair considers at any meeting that a Member is behaving improperly or offensively, or is deliberately obstructing business, the Chair may move that the Member should not be heard further.
+If seconded, the motion shall be voted upon without discussion. - 17.5 If the Member continues to behave in the same way, the Chair may: - (a) adjourn the meeting for a specified period; and/or - (b) move that the Member leaves the meeting (if seconded such a motion will be voted on without discussion).